How-to Author Series – by Margie Lawson

 1. ML: Here’s a powerful quote from page 13 that speaks to what POV can do for your story.
 Could you elaborate?

-POV can create tension between what the character says and what she means; between her vision and reality; between what is said and what is interpreted.
+tension between what the character says and what she means; between her vision

-"Of course I'd love to babysit little Sadie!" she said, smiling so hard her teeth ached.
+mentally translate it: "Of course I'd love to babysit little Sadie!" she said, smiling so hard her teeth ached.
 She had to get this account, and if it took installing little Sadie in front of a Little Mermaid marathon, she'd do it.

 Or she can see something and believe it to be something the reader knows isn't real, like: